-Fred’s father Henri Lambert started Lambert’s Inn which later became the St. James Hotel.
-Henri was the one time personal chef of President Abraham Lincoln and Lambert’s Inn, which he built in 1872, became a notorious place during the wild and bawdy days of the Old West.
+Fred’s father, Henri Lambert, started Lambert’s Inn, which later became the St. James Hotel.
+Henri was the one-time personal chef of President Abraham Lincoln and Lambert’s Inn, which he built in 1872, became a notorious place during the Old West’s wild and bawdy days.

-The Inn hosted all manner of famous and infamous people including Wyatt Earp, Bat Masterson, Jesse James, Black Jack Ketchum, Clay Allison and many more.
+The Inn hosted many famous and infamous people, including Wyatt Earp, Bat Masterson, Jesse James, Black Jack Ketchum, Clay Allison, and many more.
 Fred grew up knowing some of these people and was a bit of a showman himself.
-During the saloon’s early heyday 27 men were shot and killed.
-In fact the saloon was so notorious that during the 1870’s the favorite expressions in Cimarron were: “Who was killed at Lambert’s last night?” and “It appears Lambert had himself another man for breakfast.”
+During the saloon’s early heyday, 27 men were shot and killed.
+In fact, the saloon was so notorious that during the 1870s, the favorite expressions in Cimarron were: “Who was killed at Lambert’s last night?” and “It appears Lambert had himself another man for breakfast.”

-In 1902, the dining area was remodeled by the Lambert sons and they they counted over four hundred bullet holes in the ceiling, many of which can still be seen today.
+In 1902, the dining area was remodeled by the Lambert sons, who counted over 400 bullet holes in the ceiling, many of which can still be seen today.
 A double layer of heavy wood prevented anyone from sleeping upstairs from being killed.
 Today, the ceiling of the dining room still holds 22 bullet holes.

 At 15, Fred was a freight wagon driver on the run between Cimarron and Taos.
-About the same time he took a job with the Indian Police.
+At about the same time, he took a job with the Indian Police.
 On one of his first assignments, staking out Picuris Peak near the Taos Pueblo, Fred and two other deputies got into a brawl with some outlaws.
 Suspecting moonshine traffic, the trio watched as a train of mules and six men came down the trail loaded with whiskey.
-When Fred approached them, the leader, a man by the name of Juan Gallegos, drew his gun.
-But Fred was too quick for him and grabbed the gun around the cylinder at the same time that the hammer came down smashing the web of his hand.
+When Fred approached them, the leader, Juan Gallegos, drew his gun.
+But Fred was too quick for him and grabbed the gun around the cylinder at the same time the hammer came down, smashing the web of his hand.
 With his other hand, Fred pulled his own gun and struck Gallego between the eyes.
-Gaining the upper hand the deputies arrested the entire gang but Fred would live with a scar on his hand for the rest of his life.
+Gaining the upper hand, the deputies arrested the entire gang, but Fred would live with a scar on his hand for the rest of his life.

-At the age of 16, Fred would become the youngest Territorial Marshall from New Mexico and would continue to serve as a tough lawman in many capacities for his entire life.
+At 16, Fred would become the youngest Territorial Marshall from New Mexico and continue to serve as a tough lawman in many capacities for his entire life.

-By the time Fred became the Sheriff of Cimarron the wild days of Cimarron were over.
-As Fred walked the streets of Cimarron the worst thing that usually happened was taking care of a drunken “Bunny” Alpers.
+By the time Fred became the Sheriff of Cimarron, the wild days of Cimarron were over.
+As Fred walked the streets of Cimarron, the worst thing that usually happened was taking care of a drunken “Bunny” Alpers.
 Alpers, who also happened to be the mayor, had a habit for Saturday night binges.
-Whenever “Bunny” passed out or there was trouble at the tavern, the bar keeper would hang and old red railroad lantern on the porch, a signal for Fred to come and help.
-When Bunny passed out in chair, Fred would load him in a wheelbarrow and haul him home, where he would dump him in front of his house.
+Whenever “Bunny” passed out or there was trouble at the tavern, the barkeeper would hang an old red railroad lantern on the porch, a signal for Fred to come and help.
+When Bunny passed out in the chair, Fred would load him in a wheelbarrow and haul him home, where he would dump him in front of his house.

 Fred was also many things other than a lawman.
-Somewhere along the line he married a woman named Katie Hoover and they adopted a young Navajo boy named Manuel Cruz.
+Somewhere along the line, he married a woman named Katie Hoover, and they adopted a young Navajo boy named Manuel Cruz.
 When not serving for the law, he was also an active rancher.
-Fred also took on the restoration of the Aztec Mill, which was built in 1864 by Lucien B. Maxwell, of the Maxwell Land Grant.
+Fred also took on the restoration of the Aztec Mill built in 1864 by Lucien B. Maxwell of the Maxwell Land Grant.
 For many years, Fred operated the century-old Maxwell grist mill as a museum and a tourist attraction.
-The Astec Mill Museum is now operated by the Cimarron Historical Society.
-Due to his efforts, many other historic landmarks in Cimarron were made sites of markers which tell their story.
+The Cimarron Historical Society now operates the Astec Mill Museum.
+Due to his efforts, many other historic landmarks in Cimarron were made sites of markers that tell their story.

-Mr. Lambert was also caring, thoughtful and a well-read man.
-During his life he wrote poetry, published and contributed to several books, and made many pen and ink drawings and paintings.
-He published a book of his poems and pen and ink drawings titled, Bygone Days Of The Old West and contributed to other books including, A Cowboy Detective, and New Mexico, A Guide to the Colorful State.
-He assisted in the preparation of a book on the history of the New Mexico Mounted Police, The Thin Gray Line, and wrote a brief introduction entitled, “A Few Words From an Old Mountie“.
-He also served as a consultant for other publications such as, Satan’s Paradise: From Lucien Maxwell to Fred Lambert and Haunted Highways.
+Mr. Lambert was also caring, thoughtful, and a well-read man.
+He wrote poetry, published and contributed to several books, and made many pen and ink drawings and paintings during his life.
+He published a book of his poems and pen and ink drawings titled Bygone Days Of The Old West and contributed to other books including, A Cowboy Detective, and New Mexico, A Guide to the Colorful State.
+He assisted in preparing a book on the history of the New Mexico Mounted Police, The Thin Gray Line, and wrote a brief introduction entitled, “A Few Words From an Old Mountie.”
+He also served as a consultant for other publications such as Satan’s Paradise: From Lucien Maxwell to Fred Lambert and Haunted Highways.

 Fred Lambert passed away on February 3, 1971.